 http://www.doe.mass.edu/licensure/

-At this time, the Master of Science in Nursing accepts students from the New England states of Maine, Vermont, New Hampshire, Massachusetts, Rhode Island and Connecticut.
+At this time, the Master of Science in Nursing accepts students from the New England states of Maine, Massachusetts and New Hampshire.
 UMass Lowell cannot confirm whether this program meets the educational, licensing, or certification requirements for states outside of New England.
 We recommend contacting your home state's licensing agency to identify and determine licensing and certification requirements in your state.

 If you would like to talk with one of our admissions officers about program licensure, direct your questions to Graduate_Admissions@uml.edu and we'll connect you with the appropriate coordinator for your program.